sengourav/VCC_assignment1/README.md

 ## Future Work

-- Scale the architecture by adding more VMs to host additional microservices
 - Implement secure communication with HTTPS
 - Add service discovery mechanism to find services without hardcoding IPs
 - Extend the service to handle dynamic user data